Extensions-lab/tms-help/deliveryorder.md

 - **Posted Purchase Receipt** / **Posted Purchase Receipts**
 - **Posted Return Shipment** / **Posted Return Shipment**
 - **Posted Purchase Credit Memo** / **Posted Purchase Credit Memos**
 - **Posted Sales Credit Memo** / **Posted Sales Credit Memos**
 - **Posted Sales Invoice** / **Posted Sales Invoices**
 - **Posted Return Receipt** / **Posted Return Receipts**
 - **Posted Sales Shipment** / **Posted Sales Shipments**

+## Reports

+- **Loading Manifest**: Prints a concise manifest showing vehicle, driver, route, and the ordered loading/unloading stops with items, quantities, weights, and addresses to guide efficient loading and delivery.
+- **Packing List Report** provides a concise, per-drop summary of all goods included in a Delivery Order.
+It shows key delivery information (carrier, driver, vehicle, route) and, for each stop, the addresses, notes, and totals such as weight, volume, and number of logistic units.
+When enabled, it also lists detailed item lines (items, quantities, weights, volumes, GTINs).
+Use it to guide loading and unloading, verify shipped contents, and share clear, structured information with drivers, warehouses, and consignees throughout the delivery process.
+- **Bill of Lading** report provides a per-drop (stop) shipment document for a Delivery Order, using the route’s unload points.
+It compiles company details, carrier/driver/vehicle information (including registration, mode of transport, route number, waybill and external tracking references), and key delivery metrics such as total distance and duration.
+For each stop, it shows the sequence/drop number, waypoint/action, scheduled date/time, comments, source document references, and aggregated cargo figures (weight, volume, and footage).
+It also details shipper and consignee addresses and contacts for the specific drop, along with load/unload notes and priorities.
+When logistic units are involved, the report lists each unit with barcode, type, weight, and volume, plus per-drop totals (gross/net weight, total volume, line count, and quantity).
+The report is produced from the Delivery Order page via “Bill Of Lading” and is rendered with a Word layout for sharing with the carrier and consignee.